|

 annual budget, became property of the Compagnie des Indes.

-The French government took advantage of this situation by
+French government takes advantage of this situation by printing increased

-printing increased amounts of paper money, which was readily accepted by the
+amounts of paper money, which was readily accepted by the state's creditors

 The underlying assets of the Mississippi Company were still